corrode/corrode.github.io/content/blog/hardening-rust/index.md

 - Logs the panic information
 - Preserves the previous panic hook behavior by calling `next(info)`
-- Ensures the hook is only set once using `INIT.call_once`.
+- Ensures the hook is only set once using `INIT.call_once`

 But there's more to it than just logging.
 Panic hooks are your opportunity to prevent information leaks.
 Remember that panic messages can contain sensitive data like file paths, internal state, or user information.